magdesign/PocketVJ-Exhibition-Documentation/source/09_expansion.rst

 .. note::
-    Make sure Bluetooth is installed on your PocketVJ Exhibtion before using this function.
+    PocketVJ's bought before 31.
+March 2021 need to install Bluetooth first to use this function, see Systemsettings=>Firmware=>Install Bluetooth

-    A Eddystone beacon UID looks like this: *4927cc84cab307e6952f* and not longer!
+    An Eddystone beacon UID looks like this: *4927cc84cab307e6952f*

-    Do not add the same beacon UID more than once.
+    Do not add the same beacon UID more than once, otherwise its confusing what to trigger

 **Start** => Starts the beacon listener.